Jerry Dammers: After Two Tone

-He became an anti-apartheid campaigner, helping to create Artists Against Apartheid in the US, and writing the song "Free Nelson Mandela" about the jailed African National Congress leader in South Africa.
-In 1985, in the wake of the Band Aid single, he organised the recording and release of the "Starvation" single, a version of the Pioneers' 1969 song, in aid of famine relief in Africa, featuring members of the Special AKA, UB40, Madness, the Pioneers, and the Beat.
+In 1985, in the wake of the Band Aid single, Dammers organised the recording and release of the "Starvation" single, a version of the Pioneers' 1969 song, in aid of famine relief in Africa, featuring members of the Special AKA, UB40, Madness, the Pioneers, and the Beat.

-In early 1986, Dammers took part in the Billy Bragg-fronted Red Wedge tour that also featured the Style Council, the Communards, and Junior Giscombe.
-He also introduced Simple Minds to producer Tony Hollingsworth and they became the first major act to agree to perform at the Anti-Apartheid Movement's Nelson Mandela 70th Birthday Tribute concert, which Hollingsworth was contracted to produce, which was broadcast worldwide from London's Wembley Stadium, on 11 June 1988.
+In early 1986, Dammers took part in the Billy Bragg-fronted Red Wedge tour in support of the Labour Party, which also featured the Style Council, the Communards, and Junior Giscombe.
+Dammers became an anti-apartheid campaigner, helping to create the British wing of Artists Against Apartheid, which brought him into conflict with Paul Simon over his decision to record his album Graceland in South Africa.
+He also introduced Simple Minds to producer Tony Hollingsworth, and they became the first major act to agree to perform at the Anti-Apartheid Movement's Nelson Mandela 70th Birthday Tribute concert, which Hollingsworth was contracted to produce and was broadcast worldwide from London's Wembley Stadium on 11 June 1988.
 That same year, he briefly played with the re-formed Madness on their single "I Pronounce You" and its attendant album, The Madness.